pranavwalia/blog.github.io/_posts/2020-11-19-Best-Poker-Strategy-Books.md

 - How to classify ranges as condensed, polarized, capped/uncapped based on various situations
 - The relationship between range polarization and bet size
 - How to classify various hands into equity buckets and build a strategy for all your holdings
-- How to analyze data and outputs from solvers in order to master the game
+- How to analyze complex data and outputs from solvers in order to execute GTO lines

 It is worth noting that this book alone won't leave you walking away as a significantly better player, but it will give you the background knowledge to approach the game like a pro.